What Does an HR Manager Do? (and How to Become One)

 The most successful HR managers are those who continue to improve upon their skills by attending ongoing classes, seminars, workshops, and the like.
 Many also pursue additional certifications to differentiate themselves from others and build upon their skills.
 Potential certificates to consider in HR management include:

-HR managers with additional certifications or other accolades may not only have an easier time finding jobs but also be qualified for internal promotions and higher salaries.
+Those with additional certifications or other accolades may not only have an easier time finding jobs but also be qualified for internal promotions and higher salaries.

 How Much Do HR Managers Make?